 Online Computed Tomography Certification: Program Info

 Computed tomography (CT) is a non-invasive medical test combining x-ray and computer technology.
 Those who perform these imaging procedures are in demand, but they must meet certain credentialing requirements to work in the field.
-Read on to get certification and online training info.

 CT technologists take a series of cross-sectional scans to produce images of internal organs, tissues or other internal structures, which are used by physicians to make diagnoses.
 This occupation requires good communication, patient care and critical thinking skills.
 According to the U.S. Bureau of Labor Statistics, those who obtain certification in this field are more likely to have better job prospects (www.bls.gov).